xusophia/DataSciFinalProj/README.md

 <img src="results/DDQN - Wind 6.png"/>

-The Policy Gradient model was also tested and compared to the other three models tested for this specific Wind power, the Policy Gradient produced a convergence at the value 0 rather than having many positive rewards.
+The Policy Gradient model was also tested and compared to the other three models tested for this specific Wind power, the Policy Gradient produced a result that converged at the value 0 and did not have many positive rewards.
 This result was similar to the Wind power = main engine power /3.

 * Policy Gradient:

 <img src="results/VPG_wind_div6.png"/>

 As stated earlier, if the power is too large, then it would be difficult for the training to occur on these models.
-To better emphasize the difficulty in obtaining a positive reward, the Vanilla DQN model was trained on an environment that had a wind force of the main engineer * 3 and the main engineer *6.
-Both of these models, when graphed episodes vs rewards, rarely produced a reward value of 0 or higher.
+To better emphasize the difficulty in obtaining a positive reward, the Vanilla DQN model was trained on an environment that had a wind force of the main engineer *6.
+When graphed episodes vs rewards, rarely produced a reward value of 0 or higher.
 The rewards were primarily negativity, thus explaining that too much power wont allow for proper training to occur.
-The following graph are for the Vanilla DQN where the wind power = main engine power *3:
+The following graph is for the Vanilla DQN where the wind power = main engine power *3:

 <img src="results/WIND- Main Engine_mult_3.png"/>